carljsiemon/carl_capstone/readme.md

 <p align="center">![im5](https://github.com/carljsiemon/carl_capstone/blob/master/images/confusionmat.png)
 <p align="center">![im6](https://github.com/carljsiemon/carl_capstone/blob/master/images/precrec.png)

 The GBC returns the feature importances displayed below.
 The top and bottom of the 'error' bars on the first plot denote the maximum and minimum of the feature importances within each group.
 The levels of the blue bar plots in the first plot corresponds to the average feature importance within the group.
-The individual features in the second plot can be read using the the zooming feature of your browser.
+The individual feature labels in the second plot can be viewed by zooming in with you browser.

 <p align="center">![im7](https://github.com/carljsiemon/carl_capstone/blob/master/images/groupedimportances.png)
 <p align="center">![im8](https://github.com/carljsiemon/carl_capstone/blob/master/images/allimportances.png)